Sgt. Charles F. Goyette, Assistant Radio Operator and Gunner

 Charlie is survived by two daughters, Gladys Marie Barnaby and Jeannette Stoudt, one son, Charles, one sister, Dorothy Hatch, as well as six grandchildren and six great grandchildren.

 Charles Goyette was born on July 17, 1915 to Gordon and Josephine Goyette.
 He was their first child with five more to follow: Mary Grace, Josephine, Gordon Jr., Gerard, and Dorothy.
 His father, Gordon Sr. was born in Canada, but the family settled in Josephine's home town of Detroit.
 They were Catholic, and Charles attended Holy Redeemer High School.
-Holy Redeemer was founded in 1882 and eventually closed in 2005 after 123 years of operation.
-Charles was very involved at Holy Redeemer.
-He served as an altar boy and in the Senior Acolytical Society, where members took on even more church related duties.
+The school was founded in 1882 and eventually closed in 2005 after 123 years of operation.
+Charles was very involved at Holy Redeemer: he served as an altar boy and in the Senior Acolytical Society where members took on even more church related duties.
 Charles also participated in football, basketball, and baseball.

 Josephine above, on the right, on September 4, 1927.
 Charles would have been 12 years old at the time.

-On February 12, 1942, at the age of 27, Charles enlisted in the Army at Fort Custer in Michigan to join the fight in World War II.
+On February 12, 1942, at the age of 27, Charles enlisted in the Army at Fort Custer in Michigan and joined the fight in World War II.
 Previous to enlisting, he had been working in the field of automobile manufacturing.
-Charles holds his nephew, Vincent Hurley (picture left).
+In the picture on the left, Charles holds his nephew, Vincent Hurley.
 They spent many decades together enjoying different activities and each others' company.
 Vincent died in 2016.

 Charles married Gladys Laminor (middle) on January 15, 1944, in Detroit.
 Cousin Jim (left) and brother Gerard (right) were present for the ceremony.

 Charles (left), cousin Jim Grimshaw (middle), and brother Gerard (right) who served in the Navy.
 Gerard passed away in February, 2017.